patchstack/academy/src/content/docs/wordpress/WordPress Internals/hooks.md

 add_action( 'admin_init', 'myplugin_settings' );
 ```

-Since this hook also runs on the `admin-ajax.php` and `admin-post.php` endpoints, an unauthenticated user can trigger this hook by simply visiting the URL below:
+Since this hook also runs on the `admin-ajax.php` and `admin-post.php` endpoints, an unauthenticated user can trigger this hook by visiting the URL below:

 ```bash
 curl <WORDPRESS_BASE_URL>/wp-admin/admin-ajax.php?action=heartbeat